-6 Certification by a Certified Accountant (by whatever name called) in the jurisdiction of the client shall be acceptable for compliance with this direction.
+8 Certification by a Certified Accountant (by whatever name called) in the jurisdiction of the client shall be acceptable for compliance with this direction.

-- (ii) the account is used for the purposes of managing Investments for the primary account holder and the joint account holder; - (iii) the following procedure is followed: - (a) the joint account holder must confirm in writing to the IBU that investment decisions relating to the joint account are generally made for, or on behalf of, him /her by the primary account holder; - (b) the joint account holder must confirm in writing to the IBU that he/she wishes to be treated as a Professional Client either generally; or in respect of a specific financial product, financial service, transaction; or in respect of a type of financial products, financial services, transactions; - (c) the IBU must clearly inform the joint account holder, in writing, about the protections that are available to a Retail Client which the client may lose as a result of its classification as a Professional Client; and - (d) the joint account holder must confirm in writing, in a separate document from the client agreement or other contract, declaring his/her awareness and acceptance of the consequences of losing such protections.
+- (i) the joint account holder is a family member of the primary account holder: - (ii) the account is used for the purposes of managing Investments for the primary account holder and the joint account holder; - (iii) the following procedure is followed: - (a) the joint account holder must confirm in writing to the IBU that investment decisions relating to the joint account are generally made for, or on behalf of, him /her by the primary account holder; - (b) the joint account holder must confirm in writing to the IBU that he/she wishes to be treated as a Professional Client either generally; or in respect of a specific financial product, financial service, transaction; or in respect of a type of financial products, financial services, transactions; - (c) the IBU must clearly inform the joint account holder, in writing, about the protections that are available to a Retail Client which the client may lose as a result of its classification as a Professional Client; and - (d) the joint account holder must confirm in writing, in a separate document from the client agreement or other contract, declaring his/her awareness and acceptance of the consequences of losing such protections.